-XPBadSequence A request to set an attribute pool occurred at a time when the attribute pool could not be modified (for example, modifying XPJobAttr immediately after calling XpStartJob).

-BadValue The value specified for type is invalid.
+XPBadContext The specified print context id is not valid.
+XPBadSequence A request to set an attribute pool occured at a time when the attribute pool could not be modified (for example, modifying XPJobAttr immediately after calling XpStartJob).
+BadValue The value specified for $type$ is invalid.
 BadMatch The attribute pool specified by pool cannot be set.
+BadAlloc Insufficient memory.